robertojguerra/orangepi-zero-full-setup/README.md

 Insert the microSD card in the OrangePi Zero

+<H1>3.
+Start interfacing with your OrangePi Zero</H1>
+<H2>3.1 Serial (most reliable)</H2>
 Connect the USB-serial adapter in the OrangePi Zero and your laptop.

 <img width=400 src="https://user-images.githubusercontent.com/3515329/227698605-c79c2747-7a31-4553-9a1d-e3c4891726a1.png">

 In your laptop download and run Putty (Windows) or Screen (Linux).
 The serial settings are 115200,8N1.
 The serial port *MAY* be COM3 or /dev/ttyUSB0

+In Linux, run "screen /dev/ttyUSB0 115200"

 Connect the USB cable to the charger and to the OrangePi Zero microUSB port.
+You should see the booting text messages in the Putty or screen window